The cliffs at Loop Head Lighthouse is one of the most popular places to visit in Clare.

 1. Location

 Loop Head Lighthouse is located right on the end of Loop Head Peninsula in County Clare.
-It’s around a 30-minute drive from Kilkee, a 1-hour drive from Spanish Point, an hour and 10-minute drive from Lahinch and 1.5 hours from Doolin.
+It’s 30 minutes from Kilkee, a 1-hour drive from Spanish Point, a 1-hour and 10-minute drive from Lahinch and 1.5 hours from Doolin.

 2. Parking

-There’s a handy little car park right in front of the Loop Head Lighthouse and it’s free for visitors.
+There’s a handy little car park right in front of the Loop Head Lighthouse that is rarely full, even during peak season.

 3. Weather